open-forest-observatory/geograypher/README.md

 ### Example data
 The public example data is in `data/example_Emerald_Point_data`.
 You can run notebooks in the `examples` folder to see how to interact with this data.

 Data access for this project is managed by a tool called [DVC](https://dvc.org/doc/install).
 This serves as an interface between git-tracked pointer files and the raw data.
 In our case, the data is hosted on Google Drive in this [folder](https://drive.google.com/drive/folders/1ujEOCpS3m9CDPlPF3p4fdEeebQOt5VTX).
 It should be publically viewable, but you may still need <djrussell@ucdavis.edu> to share it with you directly for DVC to work.
+The first time you try to pull the data, you will be prompted to sign into Google using a web browser and give DVC permisisions.
+As far as I know, you must accept these to be able to access the data.

 In most cases, all you need to do is `dvc pull <filename>` or `dvc pull <folder name> --recursive` to obtain the data.
 The [DVC](https://dvc.org/doc) website provides good generic documentation.